Associate Professor Christopher John Squire

 Research | Current

-My research focus is on understanding complex biological questions using the methods of structural biology.
-Selected research themes are described briefly below but focus on cancer biology and drug discovery although we cover a mix of eclectic projects!
+My research focus is on understanding complex biological questions primarily using the methods of structural biology.
+Selected research themes are described briefly below but focus on cancer biology, drug discovery, and bacterial surface proteins, although we cover a mix of eclectic projects!
 We work closely in multidisciplinary teams to advance our research aims with collaborators from fields including cancer signalling and cell biology, medicinal chemistry, computational biology and molecular modelling, evolutionary biology, immunology, and clinical science.

 Areas of expertise